ben/writings/rebase.md

 	error: failed to push some refs to 'url.to/origin/repo'

 A simple `git push -f` will get around this, but the warning should be enough to keep people from making mistakes.
+This is emblematic of git's approach to most sensitive subjects: recommend against something risky, but allow it, because it might come in handy someday.
+Git never says "never".

 Still, there are some situations where you *do* want to change history that exists elsewhere.
 One example is the removal of sensitive information from a repository.